vignesh-sankaran/TripLink/index.md

 ### Ads and analytics

-No ads are currently served by TripLink, nor are there analytics tracked in the app.
+No ads are currently served by TripLink.
+Anonymised analytics are captured for the purposes of diagnostics and crash reporting.

 ### Security